Skip to content

 Stack after first run Stack after first run

-Despite of the random noise seismogram, the phase arrival is now visible in the stack.
+Despite the random noise seismogram, the phase arrival is now visible in the stack.
 Seismograms with low correlation coefficients can automatically be deselected from the calculations by running ICCS again with autoselect=True:

 >>> _ = iccs(autoselect=True)

->>> plot_stack(iccs, padded=False)
+>>> plot_stack(iccs, context=False)

 >>>